vocably/vocably-pro/README.md

 The idea of Vocably is “translate once, remember forever.”
 Because the platform solves two problems:

 - Conveniently translate a word or phrase when you see it.
-- Learn that word or phrase to remember it for an extended period.
+- Study that word or phrase to remember it for an extended period.

 ## License